anastasia-sosnovskikh/blog/docs/_posts/2021-09-22-Initializing-mdBook.markdown

 date:   2021-09-22 21:59:57 -0400
 ---

+How to set up a website using `mdBook`.

 # Get Latest Version of Rust

 Make sure you have the latest version of Rust and Cargo installed.